trungviet17/RL-MAgent2-final-project/README.md

   <img src="assets/doc/wandb.png" width="800" alt="evaluation metrics" />
 </p>

-From the results, the Double Q-Learning algorithm proved to be significantly more effective than the other two methods.
+From the results, the   Q-Learning algorithm proved to be significantly more effective than the other two methods.
 We also experimented with this algorithm under three settings: using a network with the same architecture as the published pretrained model, a custom-designed network, and self-play.
 The results were nearly identical across all settings.
 Below are some experimental results when our trained agent was tested against 3 agents used for evaluation

-1. The DDQN Agents ([checkpoint](model/state_dict/my_random5.pt)) trained with Random achieved the following results against Random, Pretrained Agent, and Final Agent (results shown from left to right):
+1. The DQN Agents ([checkpoint](model/state_dict/my_random5.pt)) trained with Random achieved the following results against Random, Pretrained Agent, and Final Agent (results shown from left to right):

 <p align="center">